 Banda Campanian is located in the eastern portion of the WCTP Block approximately 31 miles (50 kilometers) offshore Ghana in water depths of approximately 2,600 to 4,000 feet (800 to 1,200 meters).
-It is approximately 3.7 miles (6 kilometers) east of the Odum discovery and characterized by a high resolution 3D seismic data survey as a combination structural-stratigraphic trap where a Campanian channel system is defined by a series of listric faults and encased in marine shale.
-Banda Campanian has similar geologic characteristics to the Odum discovery as detected through amplitude versus offset ("AVO") analysis, however it has been buried more deeply than Odum and this may result in improved fluid characteristics.
-The target interval is comprised of Upper Cretaceous Campanian aged stacked turbidite sequences interlayered with marine shale.
-The first well to drill Banda Campanian, Banda-1, was spud on March 31, 2011.
-This well will also test our Banda Cenomanian prospect, a portion of which lies beneath our Banda Campanian prospect.
+It is approximately 3.7 miles (6 kilometers) east of the Odum discovery and defined by a high resolution 3D seismic data survey as a combination structural-stratigraphic trap where a Campanian channel system is sealed updip by a series of listric faults and encased in marine shale.
+Banda Campanian has similar geologic characteristics to the Odum discovery and has an associated amplitude versus offset ("AVO") anomaly, however it has been buried more deeply than Odum and this may result in improved fluid characteristics.
+The target interval is comprised of Upper Cretaceous Campanian aged stacked turbidite clastics interlayered with marine argillaceous sediments.
+Banda Campanian has an estimated pay thickness of approximately 45 feet.
+The first well to drill Banda Campanian is anticipated to be spud in the first half of 2011.